beboyle/colorFns/README.md

 Input colors are represented as an array [ r, g, b, alpha ] as in the order in a color rgba(red, green ,blue, alpha).
 If the 4th element in the array is specified then the `alpha` value is also tweened.
 But a minimum alpha level `minOpacity` can also be specified to avoid too faint of a color.

-Returned object has properties:
+Returned object has the following properties:

-     .rbga is a color string like "rgba(100,100,100,0.5)"
+     .rbga a color string like "rgba(100,100,100,0.5)"
-     .arr  is an array similar to the input color arrays
+     .arr  an array similar to the input color arrays .
+     .r the red component (0 to 255)
+     .g the green component (0 to 255)
+     .b the blue component (0 to 255)
+     .a the alpha component (0 to 1)